López strong, Twins continue surge with 6-1 victory over Astros

 The Twins' biggest weapon against the righthander, who served a 10-game suspension earlier this month when a foreign substance was found on his glove?
 Patience.

-Two innings later, Castro led off with a nine-pitch walk, and Miranda flew out on the Bianco's fourth pitch.
-Then came Larnach, who worked the count to 3-2, fouled off a couple, and crushed the ninth pitch of the at-bat 401 feet over the center field wall, a two-run shot.
+Two innings later, Castro led off with a nine-pitch walk, and Miranda flew out on Blanco's fourth pitch.
+Then came Larnach, who worked the count to 3-2, fouled off a couple and crushed the ninth pitch of the at-bat 401 feet over the center field wall, a two-run shot.

-Carlos Santana outdid him a few innings later, smacking a 405-foot homer into the Astros' bullpen off reliever Alex Speas, and Ryan Jeffers set up another run by doubling Max Kepler, who was hit by a pitch, to third.
-Kepler scored on Manual Margot's grounder to shortstop.
+"Everyone in our lineup went out there with a good plan.
+He didn't have many quick stretches," Twins manager Rocco Baldelli said.
+"He had to work, and we got him out of there early."

-López's first seven-inning start since Opening Day had an added benefit of resting the Twins' bullpen.
-With Griffin Jax and Jhoan Duran not needed, Steven Okert and Cole Sands each pitched a scoreless inning to finish off the Astros and disappoint a jersey-giveaway crowd of 36,903.
+Carlos Santana also homered, off reliever Alex Speas, and Jeffers set up another run by doubling Max Kepler, who was hit by a pitch, to third.
+Kepler scored on Manuel Margot's grounder to shortstop.
+Jeffers has an extra-base hit in nine consecutive games, passing Tony Oliva, Harmon Killebrew and Miguel Sanó for the second-longest such streak in Twins history; Brian Dozier has the record with 11.